Macrometacorp/docs/docs/photoniq/event-delivery/getting-started-event-delivery.md

 ```

-## Monitor the Event Delivery metrics and health stautus
+## Monitor the Event Delivery metrics and health status
-EDS offers numerous metrics for monitoring and evaluating the health status of your event service.
-Kindly refer to [Event Delivery Metrics and Health](event-delivery-metrics-and-health.md) for more details.
+To monitor and evaluate the health status of your event service, use the [Event Delivery Metrics and Health API](https://www.macrometa.com/docs/apiEds#).